Topics > Immunisation

 Title: Travelling to Saudi Arabia for the Hajj

 Summary: Visitors to the Hajj may be at extra risk of some infections, because of the crowded conditions at ceremonies, accommodation sites and on public transport, which can be a risk for some illnesses including meningococcal disease.
-Some precautions will help to make your journey safer and more enjoyable.
+Advice about vaccine requirements and health precautions will help to make your journey safer and more enjoyable.

 Summary: Information for people who are to start tuberculosis treatment.
 It includes potential side effects of main TB medications.